techreturners/introduction-to-test-doubles-javascript/activities/activity_2.md

 ```

-- The acceptance criteria is captured by the test method called:
+- The acceptance criteria is captured by the test function:

 ```
 test('test successful bubble tea order request', () => {